 For credit card programs:

 1. I’m still not seeing my data being used in a personal way that is of benefit to me.
 I’d like to be able to choose a benefit with the businesses that I regularly spend with, example: the ability to earn additional points at my favourite bars, café, restaurant or shop – where you can already see that I’m spending money with every week.
-An example of this is a USA based credit card that lets you select the bonus rewards category.

 8. What are the 3 biggest challenges for loyalty programs